 Ebola Virus (EBV) is caused by four out of the five viruses in this genus Ebolavirus, Family Filoviridae, and order Mononegavirales.

 4.)
 Ebola virus (previously known as Zaire ebolavirus)

 *** – Ebola virus is the most dangerous

 5.)
 Reston virus – thought not to be a disease-causing in humans.

-Once human infection occurs, the disease spreads through contact of blood or body fluids.
+– Once human infection occurs, the disease spreads through contact with blood or body fluids.

 – Sore Throat